isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-commit-size-and-speed.md

 ---
 When writing data to disk, for small transactions the cost of writing the commit out do disk dominates the execution time of the script.
-In order to show that, I wrote a little bit of Python.
+In order to show that, I wrote a little Python script.

 The script creates a test table in a database and writes 10.000 rows of test data into it, in commit sizes of 1, 2, 4, ..., 1024 rows.